Explore the various green spaces in and around Wake Forest Innovation Quarter located in downtown Winston-Salem.

-Long Branch Trail—an urban greenway currently under construction—will eventually run the entire length of Wake Forest Innovation Quarter.
+Long Branch Trail—an urban greenway—will run the entire length of Wake Forest Innovation Quarter.

 The southern part of the trail extends 1.2 miles from the north side of East Third Street in the Innovation Quarter to Research Parkway near Business 40, then southward to Rams Drive and East Salem Avenue.

-The northern portion of the greenway will run north from the East Third Street pedestrian bridge to Martin Luther King Jr. Drive at the north end of the Innovation Quarter.
+The northern portion of the greenway runs north from the East Third Street pedestrian bridge to Martin Luther King Jr. Drive at the north end of the Innovation Quarter.

-Long Branch Trail will eventually extend past Rams Drive south on Research Parkway and link up with the Salem Creek Greenway, which connects with Salem Lake.
-Once the trail is complete it will be a 20-mile loop from the north end of the Innovation Quarter around Salem lake and back.
+Long Branch Trail extends past Rams Drive south on Research Parkway to link up with the Salem Creek Greenway, which connects with Salem Lake.
+The trail creates a 20-mile loop from the north end of the Innovation Quarter around Salem lake and back.